owaisakramae/RMS/README.md

 # Restaurant Management System (RMS)

-Welcome to the Restaurant Management System (RMS) GitHub project!
-This system is designed to efficiently manage various tasks and operations within a restaurant environment.
-Whether you're an admin, waiter, or chef, RMS provides the necessary tools to streamline your workflow and enhance productivity.
+The Restaurant Management System (RMS) GitHub project is designed to efficiently manage various tasks and operations within a restaurant environment.
+Additionally, it manages the stock inventory on the backend.
+This project is built using file handling.

 ## Features